 Jigsaws are a fun way to introduce your toddler to puzzles and problem-solving.
-There are many benefits to using jigsaws as learning tools during your child's early development.
+There are many benefits to using jigsaw puzzles as learning tools during your child's early development.
 They are useful in improving your child's critical thinking and memory.
 They are also a great way in developing visual, cognitive, fine motor and social skills.
 Problem-solving activities can also improve your child's concentration and memory.
 Most jigsaw puzzles are cheap because they are easy to make.
-Your child can piece together different designs and illustrations; from simple of a cow to painting-like image, we have them in our collection of jigsaws.
+Your child can piece together different designs and illustrations; from simple cow to a painting-like image, we have them in our collection of jigsaws.

-Unlike most modern toys which come in a form of a electronic gadget, jigsaw puzzles are not expensive.
-They offer hours upon hours wholesome fun that could be enjoyed by the entire family.
-They can be played in many different ways too.
-For example, you can set a time for which the puzzle needs to be solved to make it more challenging.
+Unlike most modern toys which come in the form of an electronic gadget, jigsaw puzzles are not expensive.
+They offer hours upon hours of wholesome fun that could be enjoyed by the entire family.
+Jigsaw puzzles can be played in many different ways too.
+For example, you can set a time for which the jigsaw puzzle needs to be solved to make it more challenging.

 Generally, overcoming jigsaw puzzles require time and patience from your little ones.
 As they put the jigsaw puzzle pieces together, they develop patience.
 They would also learn not to easily give up until they solve the jigsaw puzzle.

 Jigsaw puzzles are fantastic toys to develop cognitive skills

 Regardless of the difficulty, solving jigsaw puzzles encourages basic problem-solving and boosts logical reasoning and memory.